3.

 Noise

-A frequent requirement for blade profile characteristics is low noise ( fans, wind turbines, etc.), which is mainly influenced by the radii of the leading and trailing edges.
+A frequent requirement for blade profile characteristics is low noise (fans, wind turbines, etc.), which is mainly influenced by the radii of the leading and trailing edges.
 Wind turbine blade profiles are also subject to requirements for the least possible deposition of contaminants (dust) on the surface, which is a function of the shape, roughness and material of the surface.
 In addition, for hydraulic machines, the profiles are more or less sensitive to cavitation, etc.

 Geometry and aerodynamic quantities of blade cascades

-The geometry of the blades, or their shape and especially their camber must meet the requirements for the camber of flow in the blade channel resulting from the shape of the velocity triangles.
+The geometry of the blades, or their shape and especially their camber must meet the requirements for the camber of flow in the blade passage resulting from the shape of the velocity triangles.
 The amount of camber of flow in the blade cascade is also a function of the blade pitch or the density of the profile cascade.

 Camber